Microchip-MPLAB-Harmony/reference_apps/apps/sam_e70_xult/qspi_xdmac_read_write/readme.md

 ## Revision:
+- v1.6.0 - Regenerated and tested the application
 - v1.5.0 Removed MHC support, Regenerated and tested application.
 - v1.4.0 Added MCC support, Regenerated and tested application.
 - v1.3.0 regenerated and tested the application